roadrunner-server/roadrunner-docs/docs/en/customization/plugin.md

 # Customization — Writing Plugins

-RoadRunner uses Endure container to manage dependencies.
-This approach is similar to the PHP Container implementation with automatic method injection.
-You can create your own plugins, event listeners, middlewares, etc.
+RoadRunner provides the ability to create custom plugins, event listeners, middlewares, etc, that extend its functionality.
+It uses Endure container to manage dependencies, this approach is similar to the PHP Container implementation with automatic method injection.

+**To create a custom plugin, you can follow these steps:**

+- Define a struct with a public `Init` method that returns an error value.
+- Implement the `Service` interface in your struct to provide the `Serve` and `Stop` methods.
+- Request dependencies using their respective interfaces and inject them using Endure container.
+- Register your plugin with RoadRunner by creating a custom version of the `main.go` file and [building it](build.md).

+Below you can find more information about the plugin interface, how to define a plugin, and how to access other plugins.

 ## Interface

-In general, every plugin implements the following set of methods.
-They are all optional, but add functionality to your plugin.
+RoadRunner plugins are implemented using the Service interface, which provides the `Serve` and `Stop` methods for starting and stopping the plugin.
+Additionally, plugins can implement other optional interfaces like `Named`, `Provider`, `Weighted`, and `Collector`.
+These interfaces enable plugins to provide dependencies to other plugins, define their weight in the plugin's topology, and collect plugins that implement specific interfaces.

+**Here is an example:**

 ```go
 package sample